Get a Grip…Stop the Slip (and Fall)

 - Use water-absorbent mats to soak up rain, snow and slush.

 - Place warning signs visible from all angles on wet floors.
+Tile and wood floors may need more attention because the slip potential is greater when wet.

 - Position low-profile fans to dry the floor faster.
 Make sure the fan is out of the way, so no one will trip on it.